Koenraadsels/HowToAdventureCraft/index.md

 **Step 2:**

 **All The Mods 7 (1.18)**
-Install the hosted version: **0.2.35** of the All The Mods 7 (1.18): [HERE](https://www.curseforge.com/minecraft/modpacks/all-the-mods-7) - *Version changes often because of updates!
-For the newest version - check #poldercraft-news on discord*
+Install the hosted version: **0.2.35** of the All The Mods 7 (1.18): [HERE](https://www.curseforge.com/minecraft/modpacks/all-the-mods-7) -
+*Version changes often because of updates!
+For the newest version - check #poldercraft-news on discord* *Our SkyColonies Server has been Shut-down!
+We are focusing on our ATM7 server at the moment.*

-**SkyColonies (SkyBlocks 1.16)**
-Install the newest version of SkyColonies Ultimate 2.0: [HERE](https://www.curseforge.com/minecraft/modpacks/skycolonies-ultimate-pack)

 **Step 3:**